throughbit/doge-tx-utility/README.md

 - errorFunc("success","message")

 eg. **{status: 0, message: "Successfully saved."}**

+__Make sure to use the errors response format only at the top of the control flow.
+General errors caught in the middle of program flow should be passed in their raw format.
+If the formatted errors are used throughout the flow, responses will end up getting clustered as objects within objects which would require extended object reference notation for example: __

+**let response = res.message.message.message;**

 ### Notes:
 - Transactions must only be made with a time interval of 6 blocks since UTxO's are hard-coded to only be spendable after 6 confirmations.
 This equates to ~1.5 minutes.
 This can be changed by adjusting the minconf value in the express endpoint for listunspent in the NodeServer.js from BTCServices.
 - wait.js is not being used.